bazelbuild/proposals/designs/2021-02-09-remote-output-service.md

 - Bazel's memory usage has increased significantly.
 The ActionInputMap that gets created during build may easily consume multiple gigabytes of space for a sufficiently large project.
-- Incremental builds have become significantly slower.
-Because the ActionInputMap is discarded after every build, Bazel effectively assumes that the outputs have disappeared, thereby causing it to do a full rebuild.
+- Incremental builds after a Bazel server restart are significantly slower.
+  Because the ActionInputMap does not outlive the Bazel server, a new server has no output metadata, and thus has to regenerate all outputs from scratch via a clean build.
 - Users now need to make a conscious choice whether they want to download output files or not.
 This makes it harder to do ad hoc exploration.